WebAssembly/component-model/design/mvp/Explainer.md

   via some contextually-supplied registry to *one of a set of possible* of wasm implementations using the given hierarchical name and version range.

-Not all hosts are expected to support all seven import naming options and, in general, build tools may need to wrap a to-be-deployed component with an outer component that only uses import names that are understood by the target host.
+Not all hosts are expected to support all six import naming options and, in general, build tools may need to wrap a to-be-deployed component with an outer component that only uses import names that are understood by the target host.
 For example: